sjkp/Microsoft-teams-docs/teams/gettingstarted.md

 *  [Creating the content page:](createtabcontent.md) Once the user has configured the tab, Microsoft Teams displays the content for your tab app, based on their configuration choices.
 This is also an HTML page iframe.
 	* You can also provide a page for users to specify [what happens to content when they remove a tab](updateremovetab.md#removing-a-tab).

-## Prerequisites for your tabs app UI
+## Prerequisites for tabs app pages

 **TODO. ritaylor comment** Move this section to later topics on config and content UI